ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

 [![Conda version](https://img.shields.io/conda/vn/conda-forge/dem_stitcher)](https://anaconda.org/conda-forge/dem_stitcher)
 [![Conda platforms](https://img.shields.io/conda/pn/conda-forge/dem_stitcher)](https://anaconda.org/conda-forge/dem_stitcher)

-This tool aims to (a) provide a continuous raster of Digital Elevation Raster over an area of interest and (b) perform some standard transformations for processing.
+This tool aims to (a) provide a continuous raster of global Digital Elevation Raster over an area of interest and (b) perform some standard transformations for processing.
 Such transformations include:

 + converting the vertical datum from a reference geoid to the WGS84 ellipsoidal
 + ensuring a coordinate reference system centered at either the upper-left corner (`Area` tag) or center of the pixel (`Point` tag).